Populists eye upsets as Brexit-bound UK, Netherlands kick off EU elections | Malay Mail

 The Brexit Party, formed only this year by eurosceptic figurehead Nigel Farage, is leading the latest opinion polls with 37 per cent of the vote.

-Amid widespread frustration at Britain’s stalled departure from the EU and political gridlock, the ruling Conservatives are in fifth place with just seven per cent while the Labour opposition also lag behind on 13.
+Amid widespread frustration at the political gridlock, the ruling Conservatives are in fifth place with just seven per cent while the Labour opposition also lag behind on 13.

 “We are attempting a peaceful political revolution in this country,” Farage told the party’s final rally this week.